top of page

 • All caloric sweeteners are natural as they are extracted from plants — sources include tree saps, flower nectar (extracted by bees in the case of honey), fruits, milk, and cereals or starches.

 • The water portion: Their moisture content varies from 0.03 percent — such as in table sugar — up to 34 percent in maple syrup.
 Both images below compare the composition of common caloric sweeteners.
 They show amounts of sugars, water, and minerals.
-The first chart shows the breakdown of type of sugars.
+The first chart shows the breakdown of the types of sugars.
 The second image is a simplified version, in which all sugars are combined.

 natural sweetener composition